 So, you want to start your own food blog, but you are not sure where to start or how this would work.
 Well, no worries, we have all been there.
 Starting your own food blog can be a daunting task, and it can be extremely frustrating if you don’t know where to start.

 Most food bloggers have all these amazing recipe ideas and don’t want to deal with the technical stuff of building a food blog.
-We have decided to create our own manual on how to create your own food blog for those novice food bloggers out there.
+We have decided to create our own manual on how to start creating your own food blog for those novice food bloggers out there.
 This guide main purpose has been to provide a step by step instruction guide on how you can start your own food blog.

 Are You Ready to Start Your Own Food Blog?